MooersLab/modular-annotated-bibliography-biblatex-latex/README.md

 ## Drag-and-Drop install instructions for Overleaf.com

 This is the fastest way to explore the features of this template.
-The files in *Modular-Annotated-Bibliography-BibTeX-Overleaf.zip* have been configured for running on Overleaf.
+The files in *Modular-Annotated-Bibliography-BibLaTeX-Overleaf.zip* have been configured for running on Overleaf.

-1. Download the zip file: Modular-Annotated-Bibliography-BibTeX-Overleaf.zip.
+1. Download the zip file: Modular-Annotated-Bibliography-BibLaTeX-Overleaf.zip.
 2. Upload this zip file into a new project on Overleaf.

 The file mabib0573.tex will compile automatically to a PDF.